AHMED-BELKHIRI/Face-Tracker/README.md

 - **Required Libraries in`requirements.txt`:** Essential to the project's Python-based face detection algorithm, the requirements.txt file lists all necessary libraries that must be installed.
 This file streamlines the setup process, ensuring all dependencies are met for successful execution.

-- **Movement Algorithm in `main.cp`:** The core of the FACE TRACKER's motion control lies within the main.c source file, which implements a PID controller algorithm.
+- **Movement Algorithm in `main.c`:** The core of the FACE TRACKER's motion control lies within the main.c source file, which implements a PID controller algorithm.
 This sophisticated algorithm adjusts the servo motors to accurately position based on the received X and Y coordinates over the serial port.
 The source code for this algorithm can be found in the tracker/Core/Src directory.

 ## Getting Started